microsoft/nlp-recipes/utils_nlp/annotation/Doccano.md

   <img src="https://nlpbp.blob.core.windows.net/images/statistic.jpg" />
 </p>

 Congratulation!
-You just mastered how to use Doccano for a sequence labeling project.
+You just mastered how to use Doccano for labeling NER as a sequence labeling project.